gldog/anonymize_jira_users/README.md

 The report printed after `validate` looks like:

     Anonymizing Result:
-      Users in infile:   11
+      Users in user-list-file:  11
       Skipped users:            4
-      Deleted users:     0
       Anonymized users:         0
       Background re-index triggered:  False

-The number of anonymized or deleted users are always 0, because `validate` only checks if the users could be anonymized.
+The number of anonymized users are always 0, because `validate` only checks if the users _could_ be anonymized.

 The report printed after `anonymize` looks like:

     Anonymizing Result:
-      Users in infile:   11
+      Users in user-list-file:  11
       Skipped users:            4
       Anonymized users:         5
-      Deleted users:     3
       Background re-index triggered:  True

-The sum of skipped-, anonymized-, and deleted users could be greater than the number of users in the infile.
-This is because anonymized users could be deleted afterwards.
+The sum of skipped- and anonymized users is always the number of user in the user-list-file.

 # The commands in detail